Close

 A big advantage of no-fault divorce is that it can be a lot faster and simpler than at-fault divorce.
 There's no need to prove anything, so divorce proceedings move more quickly.
 And since there are no allegations of wrongdoing, there's also less chance of things getting nasty and drawn out in court.

-If you were to file for divorce in an at-fault state, you would need to provide evidence that your spouse had done something wrong – in this case, adultery.
-Your proof could include testimony from witnesses, emails or texts between your spouse and the other person, or even financial records that show that your spouse spent marital funds on the other person.
+If you were to file for divorce in an at-fault state, you would need to provide evidence that your spouse had done something wrong – in this hypothetical case, adultery.
+Your proof could include testimony from witnesses, emails or texts between your spouse and the other person, or even financial records that show your spouse spent marital funds on the other person.
 If you could prove that adultery occurred and caused the end of the marriage, you would be eligible for divorce on those grounds.

 However, proving adultery can be difficult.
 Your spouse may deny that anything happened, or they may claim the affair was just a one-time thing.
 If there's no solid evidence, the court may be unable to rule in your favor.